-The Rhode Island Commission on Women is a state agency established by the General Assembly to improve opportunities for women and girls to achieve equity in all areas of life.
+The Rhode Island Commission on Women was established by the General Assembly to improve opportunities for women and girls to achieve equity in all areas of life.
 The commission studies and makes recommendations for improvements, including legislative, regulatory, and administrative actions and issues related to equal rights for women.
-In carrying out its responsibilities, the commission works in cooperation with other governmental and private organizations to promote equity in areas including, but not limited to education, health, economic development, employment, legal rights, political participation and the quality of individual and family.
+The commission works in cooperation with other governmental and private organizations to promote equity in areas including, but not limited to education, health, economic development, employment, legal rights, political participation and the quality of individual and family.

-The commission consists of 26 members, including three each from the House and Senate, 12 public members appointed by the Governor, and eight members appointed by the state agency directors.
-State agency participation may vary from year to year, depending on identification of priorities by the Commissioners.
-The commission carries out its responsibilities through standing and ad hoc committees, the membership of which consists of appointed commissioners and numerous volunteers dedicated to the rights of women and girls.
+The commission consists of 26 members, including three each from the House and Senate, 12 public members appointed by the Governor, and eight members appointed by the State agency directors.
+State agency participation may vary from year to year, depending on identification of priorities by the commissioners.
+The commission has standing and ad hoc committees, the membership of which consists of appointed commissioners and numerous volunteers dedicated to the rights of women and girls.